-- Exhibitors are limited to three (3) sale orders.
-They would be allowed to sell 2 of only one livestock group (all poultry being considered 1 livestock group).
-Examples: - a.
-2 goats and either 1 poultry or 1 rabbit - b.
-2 poultry and either 1 goat or 1 rabbit - c.
-2 rabbits and either 1 goat or 1 poultry - I. 1 goat and 1 rabbit and 1 poultry - Any exhibitor selling 2 of the same species will sell them together. - 3.
+- Exhibitors are allowed to sell 1 of each species and limited to three (3) sale orders.
+Example: - a.
+1 goat and 1 rabbit and 1 poultry - 2.
 A six (6) percent commission will be deducted from the total sale price of rabbits, poultry and goats to be used for insurance and promotion.